ranga-godhandaraman/LLM-Benchmark/README.md

 Each benchmarking task includes code for running experiments and evaluating models.

 ### Note:
- The models may show 0.0 or 1.0 at some places, as we know that these models used in the benchmarking (AlBert & DistilBert) are not efficient model to perform upto the mark.
+ The models may show 0.0 or 1.0 at some places, as we know that these models used in the benchmarking (AlBert & DistilBert) are not efficient models to perform up to the mark.
- Finetuning  may Yeild better results!!
+ Finetuning  may Yield better results!!